Relintai/pandemonium_engine_docs/03_usage/05_animation/01_introduction.md

 Example of Normal animation tracks

-Tip:

-   If you animate the wrong property, you can edit a track's path anytime.
+Tip: If you animate the wrong property, you can edit a track's path anytime.
 Double click on it and type the new path.
-Play the animation using the "Play from beginning" button |Play from beginning| (or pressing :kbd:`Shift + D` on keyboard) to see the changes instantly.
+Play the animation using the "Play from beginning" button |Play from beginning| (or pressing `Shift + D` on keyboard) to see the changes instantly.

 ## Tutorial: Creating a simple animation